Pay is in accordance with our current labor contract, fiscal year starting 12/01/2021. LCSO labor contract expires 11/30/2023.

 Employees can accumulate up to 60 sick days.
 Employees are eligible for $300 annual perfect attendance bonus.

-Patrol and Corrections work 12-hour shifts in a two-week rotating schedule.
+Patrol, Corrections & T/Cs work 12-hour shifts in a two-week rotating schedule.

 Patrol Deputies provide law enforcement services throughout Lee County’s 729 square miles.